uosvald/substrate-knowledge-map/knowledge-map.md

 # Substrate Knowledge Map for Hackathon Participants

-The following is a knowledge covering what a hackathon participant needs to know in order to develop a non-trivial application for a hackathon submission.
+The following is a knowledge covering what Substrate hackathon participants needs to know in order to develop a non-trivial application for a hackathon submission.

-The map covers 6 main sections: **Introduction, Basics, Preliminaries, Runtime Development,Polkadot JS API and Smart Contracts.** Each section

-There is a high level description on each domain and point to the corresponding documentation so you can dig deeper in that subject.
+The map covers 6 main sections: **Introduction, Basics, Preliminaries, Runtime Development,Polkadot JS API and Smart Contracts.** Each section contains basic information and links to corresponding documentation for you to dig deeper in each topic.

-Tutorials will be introduced in the middle to serve as a good break from reading and actually get your hand dirty and consolidate what you have learned.
+Within each section, you will find a mix of quizzes and labs to test your knowledge as your progress through the map.
+In this way, this knowledge map is designed to help you consolidate what you've learnt and put it to practice with some hands-on activities.

 ## Introduction